redhat-nfvpe/toad/doc/source/deployment.md

 hardware environment configuration is needed.
 A sample repository is provided:
 `https://github.com/redhat-nfvpe/toad_envs`

-In order to customize the repositories please use the following settings:
+You can customize the repositories using the following settings:
 - `jenkins_job_baremetal_env_git_src`: path to the repository where to host the environments
-- `jenkins_job_baremetal_env_path`: if the environment is on a subfolder of the repo, please specify the relative path here.
+- `jenkins_job_baremetal_env_path`: if the environment is in a subfolder of the repo, please specify the relative path here.

 The environment repo needs to have a folder for each environment that wants to be tested.
 Each environment needs to have the following content:
-- `deploy_config.yml`: it contains extra_args var, that will be the parameters needed to deploy the overcloud.
-If specifies flavors, nodes to scale and templates to be used.
+- `deploy_config.yml`: it contains `extra_args` var, containing the
+  parameters needed to deploy the overcloud.
+It specifies flavors, nodes to scale and templates to be used.
-- `env_settings.yml`: TripleO quickstart env settings for the baremetal deployment.
-It defines the network settings, undercloud config parameters and any specific setting needed.
+- `env_settings.yml`: TripleO quickstart environment settings for the baremetal deployment.
+It defines the network settings, undercloud configuration parameters and any additional settings needed.
 - `instackenv.json`: Data file where all the baremetal nodes are specified.
-For each node, the IPMI address/user/password is required, as well as the provisioning macs.
+For each node, the IPMI address/user/password is required, as well as the provisioning MAC addresses.
 - `net_environment.yml`: TripleO environment file that will be used.
 You can specify here all the typical TripleO settings that need to be customized.

 ## RHN subscription